-Learn more about Erica Kimmerling, a Hellman Fellow now at the Academy, and about how to apply to become a Hellman Fellow.
+Learn more about Erica Kimmerling, the Hellman Fellow currently at the Academy.
 Information about past Hellman Fellows in Science and Technology Policy and the projects they worked on at the Academy is available in the archives.

 The Academy’s Visiting Scholars Program provides residential fellowships to postdoctoral scholars in the humanities and social sciences.
 The fellowship program offers a collaborative work environment and the opportunity to interact with Academy members.
 Applications for the cycle of fellowships to begin in Fall 2020 will be accepted in October 2019.
 Information about Visiting Scholars in prior years and their projects is online in the Academy archives.

 A New Utopia: The Creation of the Silicon Valley

 This project argues that the simultaneous growth of the technology industry and postwar social movements changed conversations about work, economic rights, and democratic society.
 During the 1970s and 1980s, the technology industry appropriated the political discourses of postwar liberation movements to promise that its ever-increasing growth and distinct political culture were the most reliable guarantors of economic security and democratic fulfillment, and that by the 1990s, the ideal of the technology-based “new economy” had underwritten the nation-state’s pivot to market fundamentalism.

 Ph.D. in History, Brown University, 2016